The MOT Test: Easy Checks

 Cars built after the 1st August 1980 will be subject to a Vehicle Identification Number (VIN) Check.
 The VIN number will usually be stamped on a metal plate under the bonnet, into the bodywork or in the floor next to the sill.
 Often they're will be more than one VIN plate to find.

 The VIN number must be clear and easy to read, and untampered with.
 All cars must have at least one VIN plate which is securely fastened to the car.

-All numberplates must be present, secure, and the correct colour for their position - white with black letters/numbers on the rear and yellow with black letters/numbers on the front.
+All numberplates must be present, secure, and the correct colour for their position - white with black letters/numbers on the front and yellow with black letters/numbers on the rear.
 The backgrounds must be plain.
 All plates must be legible from 20 metres.
 Cracks, delamination, fading and even plates being too dirty can cause your car to fail.